Do Professionals Get Better Mortgage Rates?

 FAQs

-• Some lenders — Clydesdale and Metro Bank among them — operate professional product tiers priced slightly below their own standard ranges.
+• Some lenders operate professional product tiers priced slightly below their own standard ranges.
 But these lenders' overall pricing typically sits above the best available from the large six high street banks.
-In most cases the rate on a professional product is not the most competitive option on the wider market — the real difference is in income multiples, criteria flexibility, and access to structures that standard routes don't reach.
+In many cases the rate on a professional product is not the most competitive option on the wider market — the real difference is in income multiples, criteria flexibility, and access to structures that standard routes don't reach.

 • The published mainstream range runs from a standard 4.49× to 6.5× at the top tier.
 Barclays operates a 6× tier at combined income ≥£75k and LTV ≤85% on capital and interest.
 Bank of Ireland Bespoke reaches up to 6× for qualifying profiles.
 Published tiers are the floor — large-loan underwriting teams may flex further for the right case.